adamcbrewer/launchpad/node/readme.md

 ## Static Node Server

-Contain a very quick setup for running a static node server to deliver standard HTML files and assets
+Contain a very quick setup for running a node server using Express and Socket.io.

+Includes a basic scipt for tracking client connections.